depixusgenome/trackanalysis/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. include:: utils.rst

 Welcome to CycleApp's documentation!
 ====================================

-What is :program:`CycleApp` for ?
+What is |CycleApp| for ?
 ---------------------------------

 This software is for *offline* analyses of hybridization data.
-By this we mean data collected from :program:`SIMDEQ` instruments over one field of view and a number of cycles.
+By this we mean data collected from |SIMDEQ| instruments over one field of view and a number of cycles.
 Theses concept of beads and cycles are central to the software.
 Its main goal is to aggregate information from all cycles into characteristics - position, rates and durations - for each blocking position in